 • 7.
 Statement of the Company regarding the adverse impacts of investment decisions on sustainability factors.

-The Company, member of Piraeus Bank, considers the principal adverse impacts (PAIs) of its investment decisions on sustainability factors.
+The Company, member of Piraeus Bank, declares that - at entity level - it has decided not to consider any adverse impacts of the investment decisions on sustainability factors.